Fall 2017 New Transfer Student Information

 This event is held on the third day of Drury’s Fall Transfer Student Orientation program.
 The purpose of the fair is to encourage students to sign up for campus organizations, clubs and groups early on, before classes begin.
 There are over 90 student organizations available for Drury students to choose from.

 This 0.5-credit course is required for all transfer students in their first semester at Drury.
 The purpose of the course is to help students connect with academic and co-curricular opportunities.
-There will be at least two group meetings and two one-on-one meetings with the instructor, with follow-up assignments tracked through Blackboard.
+There will be at least two group meetings and two one-on-one meetings with the instructor, with follow-up assignments tracked through Moodle.

 Office of New Student Programs